The latest resources from the Helpdesk

 - Do the work.
 Then it will be time for the Helpdesk to get to work on your request.
 We will complete the request according to the agreed TOR, and we will always explicitly document the nature and strength of evidence we have drawn on.
 In instances where evidence is limited and gaps exist, we will draw on the best information and experience possible to provide a well-informed answer.
 We anticipate these sorts of gaps will not be uncommon, due to the generally limited evidence base on EdTech in low- and middle-income countries and limited evidence relevant for educational responses to this pandemic.
 Helpdesk responses will also incorporate cost and value-for-money information whenever they are available, and note this limitation when not.

 - Quality assurance.
 For all response types, the Helpdesk will draw on expert input to source relevant research and resources.
 For curated lists of resources and programme document review, the Helpdesk will conduct an intra-Hub quality assurance review.
-For topic briefs, the Helpdesk will conduct a quality assurance process that includes peer review from a recognised senior expert.
-The senior expert will provide input on an early plan or outline, review a near-final draft, and review the final draft.
+For topic briefs, the Helpdesk will conduct a quality assurance process that includes peer review from a recognised expert.
+The expert will provide input on an early plan or outline, review a near-final draft, and review the final draft.

 - Deliver the work to you.
 Once the response is ready to go and has been quality assured, we will share it with you via email and offer the option for a follow-up video/phone call to discuss it.

 - Share outputs as global public goods.
-By making Helpdesk responses publicly available, the Hub will increase the impact of each response to secondary audiences beyond the original requestor.
+By making Helpdesk responses publicly available, the Hub will increase the impact of each response for secondary audiences beyond the original requestor.
 The Helpdesk will turn responses into broadly applicable global public goods so that request responses are relevant to more than just the requesting country.
 During the initial phone call about your request, we’ll discuss a proposed plan for how to make the response public and agree on what can and cannot be shared.
 Expert consultations and programme document review responses will not be shared publicly.
 However, curated lists of resources and topic briefs are intended to become public, unless there are compelling reasons not to do so.

 - Ask for your feedback.
 After submitting the request response to you, we’ll want your feedback.
 We will send a brief, 3-question survey to hear how the response was used, what worked well for you, and anything we can do better next time.